-"Roscoe the Lion" Mascot 28th Marines-5th Marine Division Camp Tarawa and other 2nd and 5th Marine Division Sea Stories 1943-1945.
+"Roscoe the Lion" Mascot 28th Marines-5th Marine Division Camp Tarawa 1945.

 While working on my short history of Camp Tarawa, I stumbled on what I feel is a real human (or animal) interest story.
 When I first heard about Roscoe I was intrigued by the story of just how an African lion wound up as a living mascot of a Marine Regiment, how they acquired him, and how they got him aboard ship and here to Camp Tarawa on the Big Island.